Managing unhealthy habits key to change

 - Find ways to take the edge off your stress.
 Simple things, like a warm bath, listening to music, or spending time on a favorite hobby, can give you a much-needed break from the stressors in your life.

 Stress doesn't have to ruin your life or your health.
-To learn more about how stress affects your health and well-being, and what to do about it, buy Stress Management, a Special Health Report from Harvard Medical School.
+To learn more about how stress affects your heart, health and well-being, and what to do about it, buy Stress Management, a Special Health Report from Harvard Medical School.